-- 34D.(1) The President shall be removed from office where - (a) a motion that his removal from office should be investigated by a tribunal is proposed in the House of Assembly; - (b) the motion states full particulars of the grounds on which his removal from office is proposed, and is signed by not less than one-third of the total membership of the House of Assembly; - (c) the motion is adopted by the votes of not less than two-thirds of the membership of each house; - (d) a tribunal consisting of the Chief Justice and three other Judges who have held high judicial office in a court of unlimited jurisdiction in a Commonwealth country, other than Barbados, investigate the complaint and report on the facts to the House of Assembly; and - (e) the Senate and the House of Assembly sitting in their respective House on the summons of the President of the Senate and the Speaker consider the report and by resolution supported by the votes of not less than two-thirds of the membership of each House, the Senate and the House of Assembly in joint session declare that he shall be removed from office. - (2) Where a motion is adopted as is provided for in subsection (1)(a), (b), and (c) the President shall cease to perform his functions as President and the President of the Senate shall act temporarily as President. - (3) The tribunal may regulate its own procedure.
+- 34D.(1) The President shall be removed from office where - (a) a motion that his removal from office should be investigated by a tribunal is proposed in the House of Assembly; - (b) the motion states full particulars of the grounds on which his removal from office is proposed, and is signed by not less than one-third of the total membership of the House of Assembly; - (c) the motion is adopted by the vote of not less than two-thirds of the total membership of the Senate and the House of Assembly in joint session; - (d) a tribunal consisting of the Chief Justice and three other Judges who have held high judicial office in a court of unlimited jurisdiction in a Commonwealth country, other than Barbados, investigate the complaint and report on the facts to the House of Assembly; and - (e) the Senate and the House of Assembly sitting in joint session on the summons of the Speaker consider the report and by resolution supported by the votes of not less than two-thirds of the total membership of the Senate and the House of Assembly in joint session declare that he shall be removed from office. - (2) Where a motion is adopted as is provided for in subsection (1)(a), (b), and (c) the President shall cease to perform his functions as President and the President of the Senate shall act temporarily as President. - (3) The tribunal may regulate its own procedure.